All Episodes

 When I re-enter the premises, I need rubber gloves, I need a canning jar, I need a set of playing cards, and I need duct tape.

-Uh put all waste and materials into the glass container, uh, including all material used in the cleanup as well.
+Put all waste and materials into the glass container, including all material used in the clean-up as well.

-So you've got to throw away your playing cards and your gloves and your duct tape and the canning jar too, and label the container as universal waste, a broken lamp.
+So you've got to throw away your playing cards and your gloves and your duct tape and the canning jar too.

-Uh remove the container with the breakage and cleanup materials, continue ventilating the room for several hours, wash your hands and face, take the glass container with the waste material to a facility that accepts universal waste for research.
+Take the glass container with the waste material to a facility that accepts universal waste for resale.

-When a break happens on carpet, uh homeowners may consider removing throw rugs or the area of the carpet where the breakage occurred as a precaution, particularly if the rug is in an area frequented by Infants, small children, or pregnant women.
+When a break happens on carpet, homeowners may consider removing throw rugs or the area of the carpet where the breakage occurred as a precaution, particularly if the rug is in an area frequented by infants, small children, or pregnant women.

 See how simple it is?